spryker/spryker-docs/_includes/pbc/all/install-features/202404.0/install-the-data-exchange-api.md

 {% info_block infoBox "" %}

 The `DocumentationGeneratorApiDependencyProvider::getInvalidationVoterPlugins()` stack contains plugins that are used to invalidate the documentation cache.
-If the documentation cache is not invalidated, the documentation will not be updated.
+If the documentation cache isn't invalidated, the documentation will not be updated.

 {% endinfo_block %}